Networks with asymmetric inputs: lattice of synchrony subspaces: Introduction

+For a homogeneous network $\NN$, the set $I(\NN)$ of the subspaces that are left invariant by their adjacency matrices is a complete lattice with partial order given by inclusion and the meet and join operations given by the intersection and sum, respectively.
+As observed in Aguiar and Dias~\cite{AD14}, the set $V(\NN)$ of synchrony subspaces for $\NN$ is a subset of $I(\NN)$.
+Moreover, as proved by Stewart~\cite{S07}, the set $V(\NN)$ forms a complete lattice taking the relation of inclusion: the meet operation is the intersection of subspaces, but apparently, there is no general form for the join operation.
 Let $\NN$ be a homogeneous network with asymmetric inputs.
 As in Aguiar and Dias~\cite{AD14}, if there is more than one edge-type in $\NN$ we consider the subnetworks for each edge-type.
 More concretely, for each edge-type $\EE_i$ in $\NN$, we consider the subnetwork $\NN_{\E_i}$ of $\NN$ with the same cells of $\NN$ and only the edges of type $\EE_i$.
 As proved in \cite{AD14}, the lattice of synchrony subspaces for $\NN$ is given by the intersection of the lattices of synchrony subspaces for the subnetworks $\NN_{\E_i}$.
 We remark that these edge-type subnetworks $\NN_{\E_i}$ can be disconnected.
 If that is the case, they are given by the union of (connected) 1-input regular coupled cell networks with the same edge-type.
 Following the results in Aguiar and Ruan~\cite{AR12} for the join of networks, we show how to relate the lattice of synchrony subspaces for the disjoint union of two coupled cell networks with the same cell and edge-types from the lattice of synchrony subspaces for those networks.
 It remains then to describe the synchrony subspaces for the particular case of {\em 1-input regular coupled cell networks} - there is only one edge-type and each cell receives exactly one input.
-In \cite{G14}, Ganbat gives the complete classification of codimension-one synchrony-breaking steady-state bifurcations for 1- input regular coupled cell networks.
-In \cite{NRS17}, Nijholt~\etal use projection blocks to describe the bifurcations of a particular type of 1-input regular coupled cell networks, with a ring and only one tail, which they call ring feed-forward networks.